Suggestion: Watch the 5 minutes video tutorial before reading this article

 Can foreigners buy property in the Philippines?

-You can buy and own everything from condos, apartments, and houses, but not the land that these structures are built on.
+Philippines is similar to other Southeast Asian countries in terms of foreign property ownership.
+Here, individuals can buy and legally own condominiums and houses, but not the land that these structures are built on.
+Simple as that.

-There are other reasons why foreigners are so enticed to buy condos.
-These often come with 24/7 security, swimming pools, tennis courts, gyms, and BBQ areas, which give are more luxurious feeling.
-It’s the preferred option for expats, or investors who wish to reside in their units a couple of weeks every year.
+The projects usually come with 24/7 security, swimming pools, tennis courts, gyms, and BBQ areas, which give are more luxurious feeling.
+It’s a good option for expats or investors who wish to reside in their units a couple of weeks every year.

-So, foreigners can’t own land in most Asian countries.
-You’ll not only stumble upon this issue in the Philippines, but in places like Thailand, Cambodia, and Vietnam.
+You’ll not only stumble upon issues with land-ownership in the Philippines, but in places like Thailand, Indonesia, Cambodia, and Vietnam.

 As a part of the process, you also need to hire a lawyer and an accountant, which probably doesn’t come as a surprise.